kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 docker run -it -v $(pwd)/refl_code:/etc/gnssrefl/refl_code/  --name gnssrefl ghcr.io/kristinemlarson/gnssrefl:latest /bin/bash
 ```

+### About the volume mount:

 In addition to starting the Docker, it also associates a virtual directory
 it calls `/etc/gnssrefl/refl_code` with a physical directory on your machine called `/usr/kristine/local/refl_code`.
 This "mount"
-results in a 1:1 mapping of files and folders in that path prefex.
+results in a 1:1 mapping of files and folders in that path prefix.

 Now that that is set up, you should be able to run different `gnssrefl` commands.
 Example: